dalesgit/zettelkasten/proper-12-draft-3.md

 And really, should we be so friendly with God that he is like the person we sit next to down at the pub? **Wait!
 What?**

 The disciples say to Jesus in today's reading from Luke: "Teach us to pray."
 And then he gives them a very simple formula.
-Not much more than, "God is good, God is great, let us thank him for this food."
+Not much more than, "God is great, God is good, let us thank him for this food."

-But Jesus doesn't end with the just the simple form of prayer.
+But Jesus doesn't end with just the simple form of prayer.
 He tells them parables.
 Jesus' preferred method of teaching is, after all, to tell stories. *As a parenthesis, I've thought for a long time that we don't take that point seriously enough.*

-He tells plain stories that his followers can understand.
+He tells plain stories that his followers can take in. (_Like God, people and children love stories_.)

 If you have a friend who comes to you with a request, are you going to turn him away?
 I had a friend send a text to me the other day, asking if I had time to talk.
 He had just got out of the hospital with a fairly complicated cancer surgery.
-I'm not gonna blow it off.
+Of course I had time to talk.
+I'm not gonna blow that off.

 So God is like me because I respond to my friend who needs to talk?
 Or I should be like my friend with a great need?
 What do I make of this?

 Jesus goes on, “In the land of  **Abba**, when you ask for something it will be provided you.
-Something like,* it's a place where people are provided with what they need, not a place where some are privileged and others will just have to drop by the wayside.*
+Something like, "it's a place where people are provided with what they need, not a place where some are privileged and others will just have to drop by the wayside."

 That’s not like the world I live in.